 The Food Insecurity Support Fund address the immediate needs of students experiencing food insecurity.
 The fund provides for money to be deposited directly onto a student’s TU OneCard that can be used at dining halls on campus.
-Students who need to access the Food Insecurity Support Fund should contact program manager Stephanie Baker at studentaffairs AT_TOWSON or 410-704-2055.
+Students who need to access the Food Insecurity Support Fund should contact Student Affairs at studentaffairs AT_TOWSON or 410-704-2055.

 Students with meal plans can donate up to 2 unused meal swipes per week toward the Food Insecurity Support Fund.
 Anyone can support this initiative by giving to the Food Insecurity Support Fund.

 The FoodShare program addresses the needs of students, faculty, and staff who are experiencing food insecurity.
 The food pantry is located in the lower level lobby of Ward and West (the Health and Counseling Center).
 The pantry is open on Mondays from 11 a.m. to 1 p.m. and Thursdays from 3 to 5 p.m., as well as by appointment.
 Email foodshare AT_TOWSON for an appointment.